Anomaly Detection in Audio with Concept Drift using Adaptive Huffman Coding: EXPERIMENTAL RESULTS

-In addition to these datasets, we use four other datasets, each with a period of 10 hours, to study the maximum tree size (number of nodes in the tree).
-These datasets are as follows: `TV Series' (Breaking Bad), `Reception Area' (of an educational institute), `Outdoor Canteen-1', and `Lab-1'.
-The last three datasets are collected by us, and the first one is downloaded from the web.
+In addition to above mentioned datasets, we use four other datasets, each with a duration of 10 hours, to study the maximum tree size (number of nodes in the tree).
+These datasets are as follows: `TV Series' (Breaking Bad~\cite{breakingBad}), `Reception Area' (of an educational institute), `Outdoor Canteen-1', and `Lab-1'.
+The last three datasets are collected by us using the same digital voice recorder, and the first one is downloaded from the web.
 The choice of dataset covers a versatile range of outdoor scenarios.
 The `TV Series' dataset is chosen to show that the tree size doesn't burst even if we use multiple random audios mixed together.
-Apart from these datasets, we collected one more dataset, namely `Lab-2' of length `80' minutes (1.33 hours).
-This dataset also contains intentionally created anomalies.
-We played a song twice with an interval of 20 minutes.
+Apart from these datasets, we collected one more dataset, namely `Lab-2' of length `80' minutes (1.33 hours), to assess the model's ability to remember events with long temporal context.
+This dataset contains some intentionally created events.
+We played a song twice with an interval of 20 minutes in order to see whether it was still considered an anomaly the second time it was played.
+The song was played for 98 and 17 seconds, respectively, during the two intervals.
 All the above-described datasets are listed in Table~\ref{tab:dataDescription} with duration, recording location, and purpose.
 We also paste scene images via Figure~\ref{fig:sampleFrame} for better visualization of the datasets.
 Note that the camera is placed at the same location as the microphone to take the image.